 A highly regarded independent Diabetes Nurse Consultant, Helen is an expert in healthcare professional education.
 She has previously worked as an honorary lecturer at the University of York and has authored several publications.

 Helen has lectured nationally and internationally.
 She has extensive experience of developing and leading nurse-led services, including insulin pumps, erectile dysfunction and patient education.

-She currently works with the Leeds North Diabetes Programme, HeLP Digital CIC, and runs a complex diabetes clinic in a GP practice.
+She currently works with the Leeds North Diabetes Programme, and also runs a complex diabetes clinic in a GP practice.
 Helen developed our Training Needs Assessment tool.

 BSc (Hons) Diabetes Nursing, Registered Nurse (Adult), NMP

 A highly regarded Diabetes Nurse Consultant, Rebecca has extensive experience developing and leading nurse-led services, specialising in diabetes and kidney disease.

 She is an expert in healthcare professional education having taught at the University of York and provides mentorship and training for Practice Nurses and Community Nurses.

 Rebecca has extensive experience developing and teaching patient education programmes, and in a previous education lead role successfully led the QISMET accreditation process.
 She currently works with the Primary Care Training Centre, the Leeds North Diabetes Programme, and runs nurse-led clinics in primary care.

 Helen and Rebecca established Diabetes & Wellbeing as an independent enterprise to provide a broad range of specialist services, delivered in imaginative ways in locations convenient for clients.